danwan754/stock-tracker/README.md

 User can view stock ratings from analysts to see how well a stock is expected to do.

 #### News
 User can read general market news, industry news, or news articles related to their stocks.
+News are fetched from IEX and Yahoo!
+Finance RSS Feeds.